sass/sass/accepted/calc-functions.d.ts.md

   `-Infinity`.

 * If `ident` is case-insensitively equal to `nan`, return the double `NaN`.

-* If `ident` contains only a single `Interpolation`, return a `CalculationInterpolation` whose value is the result of evaluating it.

 * Otherwise, return the result of evaluating `ident` using standard semantics.